Nischit290402/ML3-News-Article-Summarizer/README.md

 To generate the model files that are to be used for generating the heading, we must run and train the training model code - heading.ipynb.

 ## TASK-5 : final_output.ipynb

+This is where the entire project comes together.

 ## Team Members-
 1) Snehith Chinta